demisto/content-docs/content-repo/extra-docs/packs/content-management.md

    1.2 If not using an artifact server, replace the following section:

             # ========= UPLOAD TO ARTIFACTS SERVER OPTION =========
-            # TODO: Upload to the artifacts server of your choice.
+            # Upload to the artifacts server of your choice.
             # Create a file with the service account data
             # use the bucket_upload script to upload your packs to google cloud storage
             python $GITHUB_WORKSPACE/repository/build_related_scripts/bucket_upload.py --service_account $GITHUB_WORKSPACE/service_account.json --packs_directory $NEW_PACKS_FOLDER --branch_name $BRANCH_NAME